mlupo/simple-platformer/platformer.md

 ## _
 ### Let's Add Gravity!
-You may have noticed that the player can only slide left to right... lets make it so that our player is dragged down by gravity!
+You may have noticed that the player can only slide left to right... let's make it so that our player is dragged down by gravity!

 In the ``||sprites:sprites||`` drawer find the ``||sprites:set||`` ``||variables:mySprite||`` ``||sprites:x to 0||`` block, and drag it to the bottom of the ``||loops:on start||`` block.
 Change **x** to **ay (acceleration y)**, and change **0** to **900**.